ndrewtl/airspace-jekyll/_posts/2016-12-11-maps_tutorial.md

 					 height = 0.01)
 ```

 Adding a north arrow.
 Currently the default `north` command doesn't work properly, so we can't just do `map_FEOW + north()`.
 Instead `north2()` has to be used as a separate command.
-You can change the symbol by changing `symbol` to any integer from 1 to 8:
+You can change the symbol by changing `symbol` to any integer from 1 to 8.
+You might get an error saying: "Error: Don't know how to add o to a plot" and your arrow might be placed in a strange location - you can change the values for `x` and `y` till your arrow moves to where you want it to be.

 ```r
 north2(map_FEOW_scale, x = 0.2, y = 0.2, scale = 0.1, symbol = 1)